Block gas limit, numbers and time

 , and aggregate

 functions return the child chain block number.
-This allows you to use this value to compare your state against the tip of the chain.
+This function allows you to use this value to compare your state against the tip of the chain.

 The getL1BlockNumber